Markiplier Net Worth:$35 Million

 Mark Edward Fischbach known online as Markiplier, is an American YouTuber and podcast host.
 Originally from Honolulu, Hawaii,he began his career in Cincinnati, Ohio, and is currently based in Los Angeles, California.
 As well as uploading videos on his main YouTube channel, he is the co-founder of clothing company Cloak with fellow YouTuber Jacksepticeye, and the co-host of the now defunct Unus Annus channel.

-As of November 2021, his channel has over 16.7 billion total video views and over 30.2 million subscribers.Fischbach specializes in Let’s Play videos, commonly of survival horror video games
+As of writing this report, his channel has over 16.7 billion total video views and over 30.2 million subscribers.Fischbach specializes in Let’s Play videos, commonly of survival horror video games

-Markiplier is an American actor, writer, producer, director, and YouTube personality who has a net worth of $35 million.
+Markiplier has a net worth of $35 million.
 He is one of the highest-paid and most-popular YouTube stars on the planet.

 Markiplier’s YouTube channel has over 30 million subscribers and 16 billion views as of this writing, and it is in the Top 100 most subscribed channels on YouTube.
 His specialties include Let’s Play gameplay commentary videos, which commonly feature survival horror and action video game titles.